dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 {:ed-note: source="mortensen"}
 \[\[EDITOR'S NOTE: we request working group feedback and discussion of the many-to-one and one-to-many client/server, client/relay, and relay/server relationships described above.
-We additional request working group feedback and discussion of end-to-end signaling considerations in the context of relayed signaling.\]\]
+We additionally request working group feedback and discussion of end-to-end signaling considerations in the context of relayed signaling.\]\]
 {:mortensen}